wp-plugins/advanced-custom-fields-row-field/README.txt

 1. Select 'acf-row.zip' from your computer
 1. Install
 1. Activate the plugin on the WordPress Plugin Dashboard
-1. Now you will find 'Row' field under 'Layout' section in ACF field types
+1. Now you will find `Row` field under 'Layout' section in ACF field types

 = Using FTP =

 1. Extract 'acf-row.zip' to your computer
 1. Upload the 'acf-row' directory to your '/wp-content/plugins/' directory
 1. Activate the plugin on the WordPress Plugins dashboard
-1. Now you will find 'Row' field under 'Layout' section in ACF field types
+1. Now you will find `Row` field under 'Layout' section in ACF field types

 == Frequently Asked Questions ==